-Subject to the SEBI Regulations and the asset allocation pattern mention above, the Scheme may invest in various types of instruments including, but not limited to, any of the following:
+Subject to the SEBI Regulations, investment objective and the asset allocation pattern mentioned above, the Scheme may invest in various types of instruments including, but not limited to, any of the following:

-- (a) Equity and Equity related instruments of companies / corporations - (b) Securities issued, guaranteed or supported by the Central Government or any state government (including but not limited to coupon bearing bonds, zero coupon bonds and
+- (a) Securities issued, guaranteed or supported by the Central Government or any state government (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - (b) Securities issued by any domestic government agencies, quasi-government or statutory bodies, Public Sector Undertakings, which may or may not be guaranteed or supported by the Central Government or any state government - (c) Domestic non-convertible securities as well as non-convertible portion of convertible securities, such as debentures, coupon bearing bonds, zero coupon bonds, deep discount bonds, Mibor-linked or other floating rate instruments, premium notes and other debt securities or obligations of public sector undertakings, banks, financial institutions, corporations, companies and other bodies corporate as may be permitted by SEBI / RBI from time to time

-- treasury bills) - (c) Securities issued by any government agencies, quasi-government or statutory bodies, Public Sector Undertakings, which may or may not be guaranteed or supported by the Central Government or any state government - (d) Non-convertible securities as well as non-convertible portion of convertible securities, such as debentures, coupon bearing bonds, zero coupon bonds, deep discount bonds, Miborlinked or other floating rate instruments, premium notes and other debt securities or obligations of public sector undertakings, banks, financial institutions, corporations, companies and other bodies corporate as may be permitted by SEBI / RBI from time to time - (e) Domestic securitised debt, pass through obligations, various types of securitisation issuances such as Asset Backed Securitisation, Mortgage Backed Securitisation and so on as may be permitted by SEBI from time to time. - (f) Commercial Paper (CP), Certificate of Deposits (CD), Bills Rediscounting, TREPS, Repo, Reverse Repo, Treasury Bills and other Money Market Instruments as may be permitted by SEBI / RBI from time to time. - (g) Derivatives - (h) Deposits with banks and other bodies corporate as may be permitted by SEBI from time to time - (i) Units issued by REITs and InVTs - (j) Repo transactions in Corporate Debt Securities - (k) ADRs / GDRs issued by Indian / foreign companies and foreign Securities - (l) Any other debt and money market instruments that may be available or evolve with the development of the securities markets and as may be permitted by SEBI / RBI from time to time.
+- (d) Domestic securitised debt, pass through obligations, various types of securitisation issuances including but not limited to Asset Backed Securitisation, Mortgage Backed Securitisation, single loan securitisation and other domestic securitisation instruments, and so on as may be permitted by SEBI from time to time. - (e) Domestic Commercial Paper (CP), Certificate of Deposits (CD), Bills Rediscounting, TREPs, Repo, Reverse Repo, Treasury Bills and other Money Market Instruments as may be permitted by SEBI / RBI from time to time. - (f) Domestic derivatives including Interest Rate Futures, Interest rate swaps, imperfect hedging and other derivative instruments are permitted by SEBI from time to time - (g) Domestic derivatives including stock and index futures and options and any other derivative instruments as permitted by SEBI from time to time - (h) Deposits with domestic banks and other bodies corporate as may be permitted by SEBI from time to time - (i) Real Estate Investment Trusts (REITs) and Infrastructure Investment Trusts (InvITs) - (j) repo of corporate debt securities - (k) Any other domestic debt and money market instruments that may be available or evolve with the development of the securities markets and as may be permitted by SEBI from time to time.